modular-magician/terraform-provider-google-beta/website/docs/r/compute_organization_security_policy_association.html.markdown

 * `id` - an identifier for the resource with format `{{policy_id}}/association/{{name}}`

-* `display_name` -
+* `short_name` -
-  The display name of the security policy of the association.
+  The short name of the security policy of the association.

 ## Timeouts